NickCorfmat/cmpm-121-final/README.md

 ### Internal DSL for Plants and Growth Conditions

 ### Switch to Alternate Platform
-Porting our codebase from JavaScript to TypeScript was a more demanding challenge than we had anticipated, mainly due to the fact with how TypeScript is deployed to the browser.
+Porting our codebase from JavaScript to TypeScript was a more demanding challenge than we had anticipated, mainly due to the fact with how TypeScript gets deployed to the browser.
 Unlike JavaScript, TypeScript cannot run on browsers and therefore must be transpiled into JavaScript beforehand.
-After translating our code to TypeScript, we noticed that it would not live update anytime we saved changes to our code.
-This happened due to the fact that are TypeScript transpiled once into JavaScript and never again for consequent changes.
-This is the point where we realized we should have used Deno for rapid deployment, since this tool transpiled TypeScript at runtime.
+After translating our code to TypeScript, we noticed that it would not live-update anytime we saved changes to our code.
+This happened due to the fact that our TypeScript code transpiled once into JavaScript and never again, for any subsequent changes.
+This is the point where we realized we should have used Deno for rapid deployment, since this tool offers the benefit of transpiling TypeScript at runtime.
 Instead, we opted to reconfigure `tsconfig.json` to reflect the need for continuous monitoring.
 Also enabling watch mode by running `tsc --watch` on the command line helped us continously deploy our game into the browser.

 In regards to the actual process of converting our code to TypeScript, the bulk of the work involved adding strict type-checking and creating new structs to represent data more explicitly.
-Since we were constantly passing references of Phaser's built-in Scene objects in JavaScript, we needed to rectify new structs to represent the specific Scene type and properties we were referencing across different classes.
+Since we were constantly passing references of Phaser's built-in Scene objects in JavaScript, we needed to rectify new structs to represent the specific Scene types and properties we were referencing across different classes.
 For example,
 ```
 class Grid {
     constructor(scene, gridConfig) {...}